 So barbequing lesson Number 1, on how to smoke protein on a BBQ?
 Grab your friend or a group of friends who know how to, and learn from them.

-Lesson Number 2.
-Join a blog or a FB Group and learn from others.
+Lesson 2.
+Join a blog or an FB Group and learn from others.

-Lesson Number 3.
+Lesson 3.
 Take action: imperfect action is acceptable.
 You can only learn if you “Do It.”

 I mean, BBQing and smoking are not new.
-It has probably been our primary means of cooking since the beginning of time, or at least since Homo sapiens discovered fire and heat.
+What they do for sure is provide certainty when you have that inevitable question!
+How long will it take and how hot should your meat be?
+Barbecuing has probably been our primary means of cooking since the beginning of time, or at least since Homo sapiens discovered fire and heat.
 Your ancestors undoubtedly sat around open fires with blazing wood and barbecued recently killed chunks of game or meat.

 Our social events of today, where we gather for our summer BBQ with our friends and family, while undoubtedly different, are in many ways not so unfamiliar with the daily events of our ancestors who sat around in caves or around open campfires.
 The act of togetherness gathering for a meal is intrinsically ingrained within the human DNA, no matter where you come from in our big wide world, immigrated from or ….

 Barbeque, in many ways, connects us with our primitive roots.
 Barbeque cooking with smoke links us with the practices of our primordial ancestors.

 Take the following simple steps to prepare your setup and use a regular kettle barbecue for indirect hot smoking. ( look here for more on how to set up your barbecue for direct and indirect cooking).

 Ignite a small pile of coals and keep them to one side – these will be your indirect heat source.
 A charcoal chimney starter is a fast and safe Barbecue Accessory that can assist here!